Lewes District Council

 Particular attention is paid to the impact on the development’s immediate surroundings.
 Statutory notices can enforce a remedy within a set time.

 Retrospective planning applications have to be handled in exactly the same way as any other applications.
 In legal terms, they cannot be punished for being retrospective.
 They have to be judged only on their planning merits against adopted planning policies and other material planning considerations.
-The fact that development has already been carried out does not weigh in the balance against them.
+The fact that development has already been carried out does not weigh in the balance for or against them.

 A retrospective application pays the same fees as other proposed developments of the same type.
 There is no surcharge for this.
 We can either decide to grant planning permission, with or without conditions, or refuse planning permission on the basis of an assessment of the planning merits of the case.